-- Gateways and corridors shall be devoid of freestanding signs.
+- ➤ Gateways and corridors shall be devoid of freestanding signs.
 Pre-existing freestanding signs will be subject to removal at the time of any new development, redevelopment, or major rehabilitation on the site.
-Exemptions include approved directional or community information signage as approved by the City. - Business signage not placed on buildings shall be integrated into the landscaping/ streetscaping of the subject property. - Permanent wayfinding, historic, and/or interpretive -signage within a gateway or corridor shall be standardized in a manner that creates a consistent look within the gateway or corridor in question. - The surface of pedestrian walkways within intersections shall be accentuated with a unique character. - Bike lanes shall be incorporated into the public right -of -way where feasible as determined by the City. - A consistent iconic streetscape--lighting scheme shall be used. - Appropriate IRobust landscapeing must be provided as a transition to properties adjacent to the public right of way- (e.g. trees, shrubs, rockeries)shall be provided. - Where applicable (as determined by the City), sSidewalks shall be separated from the roadway through the use of planter strips (minimum 4-feet wide), 6-foot diameter tree wells or, or if feasible, raingardens/bioswales, (to be no less than 30 inches wide). - When applicable (as determined by the City), Street trees of no less than two inches in diameter shall be planted within planter strips or tree wells at a spacing that creates the appearance of a continuous canopy at tree maturation.
+Exemptions include approved directional or community information signage as approved by the City. - ➤ Permanent wayfinding, historic, and/or interpretive signage within a gateway or corridor shall be standardized in a manner that creates a consistent look within the gateway or corridor in question. - > The surface of pedestrian walkways within intersections shall be accentuated with a unique character. - ➤ Bike lanes shall be incorporated into the public right of way where feasible as determined by the City. - A consistent iconic streetscape lighting scheme shall be used. - Robust landscaping must be provided as a transition to properties adjacent to the public right of way (e.g. trees, shrubs, rockeries). - ➤ Sidewalks shall be separated from the roadway through the use of planter strips (minimum 4-feet wide), 6-foot diameter tree wells, or if feasible, raingardens/bioswales.

+Street trees of no less than two inches in diameter shall be planted within planter strips or tree wells at a spacing that creates the appearance of a continuous canopy at tree maturation.
 Street trees must be replaced (with an appropriate species) if they are removed due to a hazardous condition or other reasons that are first verified by a certified arborist.